No Ordinary Love: Critical reception

-Chart performance
+Commercial performance

 "No Ordinary Love" entered the top 10 in Greece and Italy, as well as on the European Dance Radio Chart, where it peaked at number nine in November 1992.
-Additionally, the song entered the top 20 in Finland, France, the Netherlands, and the United Kingdom, where it reached number 14 suring its second run on the UK Singles Chart on 5 June 1993, making it Sade's second-most successful single in the UK, after "Your Love Is King" in 1984.
+Additionally, the song entered the top 20 in Finland, France, the Netherlands, and the United Kingdom, where it reached number 14 during its second run on the UK Singles Chart on 5 June 1993, making it Sade's second-most successful single in the UK, after "Your Love Is King" in 1984.
 The single received a silver record in the UK, after 200 000 units were sold.
 "No Ordinary Love" was also a top-30 hit in Switzerland and on the Eurochart Hot 100, a top-40 hit in Belgium and Sweden, and a top-50 hit in Germany.
 Outside Europe, it peaked at numbers 21 and 17 in Australia and New Zealand, respectively.

 In the United States, the single charted on four different Billboard charts: number 28 on the Hot 100, number 14 on the Adult Contemporary chart, number 29 on the Top 40/Rhythm-Crossover chart and number nine on the Hot R&B Singles chart.
 "No Ordinary Love" also climbed to number 21 on the US Cash Box Top 100 and number 11 on the Cash Box Top R&B Singles chart.